kinhsman/Proxmox/SMTP-to-Discord.md

 # Proxmox Alerts to Discord Integration

 This project forwards Proxmox alerts from Gmail to a Discord channel using Google Apps Script and Gmail's SMTP server.
+The primary reason for this implementation is to handle Discord's 2000-character limit, truncating messages appropriately to ensure compatibility.

 ## Setup Instructions